okwon78/Image2Vec/README.md

 Finally, I builded a inverted index; Key is file path and value is a sorted list by cosine similarities.
 The reason why I chose cosine distance instand of euclidean distance is that cosine distance is a better choice in high dimension space, because of curse of dimensionality.

-Computing the cosine similarity takes too long according to the number of images because its time complexity is big o of n squared.
-If I had more time, I would like to apply Approximate Nearest Neighbors Algorithms such as spotify's annoy.

 ```python
 for key in tqdm(self.image_embedding.keys()):
     embedding = self.image_embedding[key]